Trump calls out California gov for pardons

 - Mena was sentenced in 2003 and served three years of probation.

-The governor's office did not immediately return a CNN request for additional comment.
 The pardons by the governor could greatly affect whether the five will be deported, according to The Bee.

+A spokesperson for Brown's office told CNN they find Trump's comments "rather curious given President Trump's proclamation yesterday declaring April 'Second Chance Month' to 'celebrate those who have exited the prison system and successfully reentered society.'"

 Trump's Twitter attack on Brown is the latest in a developing standoff over immigration policy.